-Readers, clear your diaries, clear everything, and prepare to hotfoot it over to Camden Town in a ship shape, orderly fashion.
+Readers, clear your diaries, clear everything, and prepare to hotfoot it over to Camden Town in ship shape, orderly fashion.
 I have found the best sustainable fish and chips in London and the name to remember is Hook Camden a member of the Sustainable Restaurant Association and fish comes from certified MSC fisheries.
 Imagine the idea of ‘new school fish and chips’; a fish supper so delicate, so intoxicatingly delicious, and offered up without the usual guilt and tummy expanding ocean of unctuous batter, that seems like a good idea at the time, but leaves you wishing you really hadn’t by the time you are asked to pay the bill.
 Well, you don’t need to worry here.
-Yes, slow food nuts and Ethical Hedonist gourmets alike, you can rejoice – the slow, ethical fish and chip revolution is here.
+Yes, slow food nuts and Ethical Hedonist gourmets alike, you can rejoice – the slow, sustainable fish and chips revolution is here.

 Forget Posh – Now it’s all about New School, Sustainable Fish and Chips

 When chef Simon Whiteside tells me in his soft Dublin burr that it has taken him five years to deconstruct and perfect his ‘new school fish and chips’, I can believe him.
 I can also see how all his Michelin star training, experience and passion for authentic local food ingredients has catapulted him from a market stall in Dublin to his very own bustling kitchen at Hook Camden Town.